 Company Reimbursement: For tuition reimbursed by an employer, the student must provide the billing office a copy of their employer's tuition reimbursement letter or voucher authorizing tuition and fee reimbursement.
-Payment will be deferred for 90 days upon the start date of the semester on tuition and fees covered by the employer.
+Payment will be deferred for 60 days from the end date of the semester on tuition and fees covered by your employer.
 Payment for all tuition and fees not covered by the employer is due by the first day of class.
 A \$30 nonrefundable fee will be assessed unless the full amount of tuition and fees is paid in full by the first day of class.
 The letter should be printed on company letterhead and must specify the following: